tutuf/tutuf.github.io/index.md

 # Looking for help on your project?

 Our team’s combined experience with Ruby on Rails is half a century.
-We can help in any stage of a project: proof of concept, building a minimum viable product, upgrading Rails and gems, optimizing database queries and schema, setting multistaged deploymwent, scaling, and maintaining legacy code.
+We can help in any stage of a project: proof of concept, building a minimum viable product, upgrading Rails and gems, optimizing database queries and schema, setting multistaged deployment, scaling, and maintaining legacy code.
 Contact us at [help@tutuf.com](mailto:help@tutuf.com).

 # Moral policy

-We don’t work with gambling, tobacco, alcohol, and weapons companies or those engaging in exploitative practices, harmful addiction, or environment damage.
+We don’t work with gambling, tobacco, alcohol, or weapons companies as well as those engaging in exploitative practices, harmful addiction, or environment damage.

 # Environmemtal policy

 We try to minimize our footprint by  using our hardware as long as we can.
 Climate change is real, and infinite growth on a finite planet is impossible.

-# Internship program
+# Internship/job

-If you have little or no work experience but you speak Ruby and share our values, drop us a short cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com).
+If you speak Ruby and share our values, drop us a short cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com).

 ---
 Made in Bulgaria